Requirements for Condemned Houses Texas

 • Compliance with Health and Safety Regulations: Following regulations helps lift the condemned status.
 Learn about local and federal health and safety standards.

 • Lead and Asbestos Removal Texas: Texas has specific guidelines for removing lead and asbestos.
-Use services from licensed professionals to stay compliant.
+To stay compliant, use services from licensed professionals.

 • Texas Environmental Protection Agency: The Texas EPA offers resources and information on managing hazardous properties.
 They can help guide you through remediation.